-The next notable snow forecast for Barèges is 3cm, expected on 28 February, with around 5cm forecast over the next 7 days.
-There is significant snow currently indicated by the long-range (7 days+) forecast; but too far ahead to be relied upon.
+The next notable snow forecast for Barèges is 4cm, expected on 22 March, with around 45cm forecast over the next 7 days.
+There is some snow currently indicated by the long-range (7 days+) forecast; but too far ahead to be relied upon.

 Who is Barèges good for?